dantasse/ssuiweb2014/p2/project2.md

 Methods:

 - draw: Draws its children.
 If a child is not visible, does not draw the child.
+Scales, translates, and rotates the child according to the child's scale, (left, top), and theta variables.

 Fields: